|# of Reactions||Product Code||Price|

 Monitoring insecticide resistance in malaria vector mosquito in south-east Tanzania

 Understanding the population structure of a species of tsetse fly in Uganda

-A commonly used model organism is the nematode, C. elegans. prepGEM has been used to study populations of C. elegans with focus on genetic diversity and reproduction.
+A commonly used model organism is the nematode, C. elegans. prepGEM has been used to study populations of C. elegans with a focus on genetic diversity and reproduction.